kjunggithub/webkit2png-php/README.md

 # webkit2png-php

 webkit2png-php is a PHP wrapper for the [webkit2png binary](https://github.com/paulhammond/webkit2png/) on OS X. Latest webkit2png version tested with this library is `v0.6`.
+For more details on webkit2png, please refer to [project page](http://www.paulhammond.org/webkit2png/).

 ## Requirements